 12.5..1 New structures must be integrated into the landscape and must be recessive in form and character.

-12.5..2 Building on slopes must be stepped down the slope, and not be built on stilts higher than 2.4m above the base level.
+12.5..2 Building on slopes must be stepped down the slope, and buildings must not be built on stilts higher than 2.4m above the base level.
 Mitigation measures must be applied to minimize visual impact.

-12.5..3 Residential buildings must not exceed 8m above the base level.
+12.5..3 Residential buildings must not exceed 8m above the base level to top of the structure.

-12.5..4 Wall plates on sea facing facades are restricted to 5.5m above the finished floor level.

-12.5..5 A wall-dominated architectural treatment should be adopted.

-12.5..6 Any large glazed surfaces, in excess of 1.5m2, must be placed at least 0.5m from the front façade of the building.
+12.5..4 12.5..3.1 A wall-dominated recessive architectural treatment must be adopted.
+Any continuous glazed surface larger than 25% of the facades facing onto the public zone, must be recessed at least 0.5m from the façade of the building.

-12.5..7 The use of materials and colours, especially on roofs, must be earth-toned and blend into the landscape rather than contrast with it.
-Bright colours and reflecting materials will not be permitted.
+12.5..7 The use of materials and colours, especially on roofs, must be earth-toned or blend into the landscape rather than contrast with it.
 12.6 Inappropriate boundary treatments:

-12.6..1 Boundary treatments comprising precast concrete, “vibracrete’” walls, unpainted cement block walls, high security fencing (higher than 2.1m) and razor wire treatment are prohibited in the small holding area.
+12.6..1 Boundary treatments comprising precast concrete, “vibracrete’” walls, unpainted cement block walls, high security fencing (0.5m above the 2.1m wall height) and razor wire treatment are prohibited in the small holding area.
 Visually impermeable boundary treatments higher than 2.1m will not be permitted.

 12.6..2 Appropriate road edge and stormwater channel treatment must be designed to fit in with the rural context.